 The guided tour of the city center

-The Freedom Trail route
+The Freedom Trail tour

-Lunch stop and free time
+Lunch stop and free time during the organized excursion

 - Copley Square: It is a square located in the Back Bay neighborhood where important buildings such as the Boston Public Library and Trinity Church are located.